sbl-sdsc/mmtf-pyspark/README.md

 ### Windows

-1. Using Anaconda and GOW(recommended)
+0. If you already have anaconda and GOW installed, skip to step 2.

-    If you already have anaconda and GOW installed, skip this step.
+1. Using Anaconda and GOW(recommended):

     [Download Anaconda](https://docs.continuum.io/anaconda/install/windows)